 A business analyst is someone who analyzes information and investigates the goals and issues of a company.
 They advise organizations on how to improve their efficiency and finances.
 They are responsible for figuring out the actual needs of the company, not simply the stakeholder's expressed wishes.
 They will communicate with a wide variety of people, such as the staff, the executives, the IT department and the customers in order to evaluate the situation fairly and define any and all issues.
 Quite often, the business analyst will be a facilitator and help the communication between the organization's departments.
 They will then document their findings, evaluate and present their solutions.

 Would you make a good business analyst?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 A business analyst will spend a good part of their time doing research and asking many questions, and this is done so that the analyst can understand the particular project fully and look for any solution options.
 Business analysts are skilled communicators, and know how to listen to verbal as well as non-verbal messages, engage in open dialogue and communicate what they've learned to the appropriate parties.